Panasonic G1 vs L10

 - More modern: Is somewhat more recent (announced 1 year after the L10).

-Reasons to prefer the Panasonic Lumix DMC- L10:
+Arguments in favor of the Panasonic Lumix DMC- L10:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.